LouisClazz/DockerfileClazz/README.md

 ```
 </details>

-Now you could run the image with [docker run](https://docs.docker.com/engine/reference/commandline/run/).
-You can use this option:
+#### 🐍 2.3 Creating a container from our image and testing.

+Now that you successfully built your image, you can spawn a container from this image and test it, using [docker run](https://docs.docker.com/engine/reference/commandline/run/).
+Here's a list of usefull options :

 - interactive
 - tty